ibnuda/fpmortals/manuscript/complete.md

                          Some(false))
 ~~~~~~~~

-All we needed to do was implement one piece of business logic and
-`Monoid` took care of everything else for us!

 Yang kita butuhkan hanyalah pengimplementasian sebuah logika bisnis
 dan `Monoid` menyelesaikan semuanya.

-Note that the list of `payments` are concatenated.
-This is because the
-default `Monoid[List]` uses concatenation of elements and happens to
-be the desired behaviour.
-If the business requirement was different,
-it would be a simple case of providing a custom
-`Monoid[List[LocalDate]]`.
-Recall from Chapter 4 that with compiletime
-polymorphism we can have a different implementation of `append`
-depending on the `E` in `List[E]`, not just the base runtime class
-`List`.

 Harap diperhatikan bahwa daftar `payments` digabungkan.
 Kenapa demikian?
 Karena perilaku bawaan dari `Monoid[List]` adalah menggabungkan elemen-elemen